homezhan/artoolkit-docs/4_Android/android_native.md

 The ARToolKit SDK package and the git cloned GitHub local repository of "artoolkit5" includes prebuilt native libraries.
 It's advised that a local repository be used since downloaded package are rarely up-to-date.
 If you are not planning on altering any native code then you do not need to consult this section or install the Android NDK.
 On the other hand, if you want to implement part of your AR application in native code, then you will need to ARToolKit native C/C++ dependencies.

 ##Prerequisites
-Building native ARToolKit libraries requires a development environment capable of building native libraries for Android using the Android NDK.
-Currently, ARToolKit actively supports Android development systems of Mac OS X 9+ and Windows Desktop 8.1 and 10.
+Building native ARToolKit libraries requires a development environment capable of building native libraries for Android using the Android NDK (NDK 11+).
+Currently, ARToolKit actively supports the Android development systems of Mac OS X 9+ and Windows Desktop 8.1 and 10.
 However, there are those in the ARToolKit community who have successfully developed using Linux.

 *Note: This is by no means a comprehensive guide on how to setup an NDK development environment.
 If you need assistance in this area, please search online as there are many tutorials and articles covering this topic and it is outside the scope of this user guide.*

-#####Deprecated development tools and methods
+> Deprecated development tools and methods:<br/>
-> [Eclipse IDE][4]
+> Eclipse IDE<br/>

-> [ADT Plugin for Eclipse][5]
+> ADT Plugin for Eclipse<br/>

-> Android NDK plugin for Eclipse
+> Android NDK plugin for Eclipse<br/>

-> Cygwin - previously required for Android development on Windows Desktop, replaced by Git bash
+> Cygwin<br/>

 The following SDKs and tools should be installed and configured correctly on one of the chosen supported development systems.